linguistsherry/qud-rsa-scil2021/README.md

 Every ambiguity isn't syntactic in nature: Testing the Rational Speech Act model of scope ambiguity *Proceedings of the Society for Computation in Linguistics (SCiL 2021)*

-If you use any of our code, data, or analyses, please cite the paper using the bib entry below:
+If you use any of our code, data, or analyses, please cite the paper using the bib entry below (details will be updated as they become available):
 ```
 @InProceedings{ChenVanTiel:2021,
   Author = {Chen, Sherry Yong and van Tiel, Bob},